skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **periodic** *(boolean)* - Default: *False*

-  When **periodic** is set to *True*, a periodicity is considered in the calculation.
+  When **periodic** is set to *True*, periodicity is considered in the calculation.
-  Only :math:`\Gamma`-point sampling is supported with DFTB/SSR method when the periodicity is considered.
+  Only :math:`\Gamma`-point sampling is supported with the DFTB/SSR method when the periodicity is considered.

 \

 - **cell_length** *(double, list)* - Default: *9 \* [ 0.0 ]*

-  This argument specifies the cell lattice vectors of the periodic cell.
+  This parameter specifies the cell lattice vectors of the periodic cell.
 The list consists of nine elements, which correspond to the :math:`a`, :math:`b`, and :math:`c` vectors, respectively.

 \

 - **sk_path** *(string)* - Default: *'./'*

-  This argument determines the path for slaker-koster files.
+  This parameter determines the path for Slaker-Koster files.

 \

 - **install_path** *(string)* - Default: *'./'*

-  This argument determines path for DFTB+ install directory.
+  This parameter determines the path for DFTB+ install directory.
 The `$DFTB` environment variable determines the directory where DFTB+ is installed (For example, `$DFTB` is '/my_disk/my_name/dftbplus-**version**/').
   Thus, **install_path** must be *'`$DFTB`/install/'*, not *'`$DFTB`/install/bin/'*.